AsherMaximum/MinecraftBedrockLockedChests/README.md

 - The `Experiments -> Beta APIs` feature must be turned on for this add-on to function properly.

 ## Installation
-1. Download the add-on and place it in your Minecraft world folder.
+1. [Download the Add-on Pack](lockedContainers.mcaddon) and open it to install.
 2. Enable the `Experiments -> Beta APIs` feature in your world settings.
+3. Add it to your world under 'Behavior Packs'.

 ## Usage
 - To lock a container, rename it to `Lock: <player1, player2 ...>`, including your own username.